The Great Myths 15: What about “the Dark Ages?”

 Defending the “Dark Ages”

-As noted, there are some who do not like the fact the term “the Dark Ages” is considered out of date and inaccurate and want to cling to it.
+As noted, there are some who do not like the fact that the term “the Dark Ages” is considered out of date and inaccurate and want to cling to it.
 This is usually because they rather like the old, moralistic divisions of western history into the “good” periods (the Classical world, the “Renaissance” and the Modern Era) and the “bad” one (the Medieval/”Dark Ages”).
 All this new-fangled nonsense about the Medieval Period not being so “dark” is dismissed as revisionist nonsense and, recently, as probably politically motivated and “woke”.
 This reactionary view is also often motivated by some very old and deeply seated sectarian and religious prejudices.
 The association of “the Dark Ages” with images of the repression and suppression of the medieval Catholic Church is an ingrained set of Protestant tropes that still pervades the Anglosphere.
-And this was inherited and intesified in the Englightenment’s conception of history that forms a foundation for modernity.
+And this was inherited and intensified in the Enlightenment’s conception of history that forms a foundation for modernity.
 So there is a strong cultural current that runs against any dismissal of the term.
 Many people, especially ones who have never actually studied the period, just somehow know it was a “dark age” and dismiss anyone who claims otherwise.

 Those who defend the term often engage in a form of “motte-and-bailey argument”.
 They begin by insisting that the Medieval Period definitely was a “dark age”, only relieved by the dawning of “the Renaissance” and finally dispelled by the Enlightenment.
 This runs into all the problems of exactly when and what this “the Renaissance” was – see “The Great Myths 13: The Renaissance Myth” for the tangle of historiographical problems involved there.
 But it is also hard to sustain given that we now have a far more extensive, detailed and nuanced understanding of the Middle Ages and modern historians since the early twentieth century have found most of the assumptions of their eighteenth and nineteenth century predecessors were simply wrong.